 If you’re planning to rent a car and drive, getting around is very simple.
 You can download the Naver navigation app and make your way easily around the city.
 The app is useful because it tells you when to slow down for a traffic camera, so you won’t get any fines.

 But if you’re not keen to rent a car in Busan, don’t stress.
 The same app will help you to easily catch buses, trains and subways.
-You can go to any convenience store, pick out your favourite public transport card (they only differ through aesthetics), and load it with cash.
+You can go to any convenience store, pick out your favorite public transport card (they only differ through aesthetics), and load it with cash.

-Tap this card on the reader at any public transport station, or in the bus as you get on.
+Tap this card on the reader at any public transport station, or on the bus as you get on.
 It might feel daunting if you’re new to this, but it really couldn’t be simpler.
 The Naver Map will also show you how to walk from place to place and everything else you need to know.

 Tip: If a destination that you’re trying to find doesn’t come up when you type it in, translate it into Korean, and then copy and paste.